Parker Resources & References For Media Inquiry

 I’m an outspoken proponent advocating for global improvements, yes, change, in the varieties of mind science diagnoses and treatments.
 Neuroscience is evolving at a rate much faster than understood by most professionals rendering psychiatric treatment with medications.
 With the help of informed media professionals, an informed public will improve feedback loops as they both respond better to helpful interventions and also request more careful assessments based on these new scientific discoveries.

-Note Details: Parker Media Notes and FAQ For Interviews Listed Below ↓
+Note Details: Parker Media & FAQ PDF For Parker-as-Guest Interviews Here & Listed Below ↓

 Summary: Our Treatment Environment Today Changes Dramatically

-The new science applications do connect with “Functional Measures,” but should not be considered categorically as only Functional objectives when Traditional Psychiatric interventions [such as psychiatric medications] so often have proved helpful if administered correctly.
+The new science applications do connect with “Functional Measures,” but should not be considered categorically as only Functional objectives when Traditional Psychiatric interventions so often have proved helpful if administered correctly.
 Aye, there’s the rub.

 The formula for this new medical perspective: Functional + Traditional = Comprehensive.
 We must stop the polemics if we wish to advance patient care with hard data.
 If peer-reviewed data exists on both sides of that fence why not take down the fence, then understand and use available, cost-effective, improved data?

 Today many prescribe psychiatric medications remarkably imprecisely, encouraged by the outdated assumption that human mental conditions can be adequately assessed through the diagnostic appearances of DSM-5.
 Critical Thinkers agree.
-As my erstwhile colleague & Nobel Prize Nominee Dr. Edward de Bono has noted – our current work is Excellent, But Not Enough [his acronym: EBNE].
+As my erstwhile colleague & Nobel Prize Nominee, Dr. Edward de Bono has noted – our current work is Excellent, But Not Enough .
 Fresh maps offer multiple new options, as reported here with Guests on the Episode List on this page at CoreBrain Journal.

-For Example: Consider “ADHD” – It’s An Easy Target Of Misinformation
+For Example: Consider “ADHD” – It’s An Obvious Target Of Misinformation

-Instead, current standards are based on behavioral appearances, observable from the treatment team, and not targeted by or for the patient.
+Instead, current standards are based on behavioral appearances, often marginally observable for the treatment team, and not targeted by or for the patient.
 This pervasively inadequate assessment and treatment process leaves patients uninformed about targets, irritated, and too often without cognitive progress even after years of time and money.
-They can’t assess or report on their own progress because practitioners themselves remain in the darkness.
+They can’t assess or report on their own progress because practitioners themselves remain in the darkness of yesterday’s thinking.

-This problem of ADHD misinformation and downstream mistreatment is pandemic.
+This problem of ADHD misinformation and downstream mistreatment is pandemic and global.

 Aside: My Managed Care Suggestion

-The new mission for managed care: get with cost-effective hard data and save considerable money by investing in peer-reviewed assessments on the front end of an evaluation to decrease the inefficiency of medical guesswork.
+The new mission for those of you working in managed care: get with cost-effective hard data and save considerable money by investing in peer-reviewed assessments on the front end of an evaluation to decrease the inefficiency of medical guesswork.
 Yes, biomedical measures are more cost-effective today.

 See these examples: